jrv/esphome-abl-emh1/README.md

 please make sure you know what your doing.

 This code was tested by trail and error, it might blow a fuse or two.
-Connecting this to your electricity network and your care is your own responsibility.
+Connecting this to your electricity network and your car is your own responsibility.